 Core tip: Hepatocellular carcinoma (HCC) is one of the most common malignant tumors worldwide.
-Currently, the most accuracy diagnosis imaging modality for HCC is magnetic resonance imaging, however, it is still difficult to distinguish cirrhosis lesions at some point.
+Currently, the most accurate diagnostic imaging modality for HCC is magnetic resonance imaging.
+However, it is often difficult to distinguish cirrhotic lesions.
 THz might be a novel modality as an early/fast diagnosis.
-In this study, two adjacent tissue sections, which obtained from patients undergone medical surgery, were performed histo-pathological examination by hematoxylin and eosin staining and terahertz (THz) transmission examination respectively, and then THz images were compared with pathologically mapped images.
+In this study, two adjacent tissue sections, which were obtained from patients who had undergone medical surgery, were separately subjected to histo-pathological examination by either hematoxylin and eosin staining or terahertz (THz) transmission examination, and then THz images were compared with pathologically mapped images.
 Through transmittance coefficients analysis, it was concluded that THz has the ability to distinguish HCC tissues from normal ones.

 Duan F, Wang YY, Xu DG, Shi J, Chen LY, Cui L, Bai YH, Xu Y, Yuan J, Chang C. Feasibility of terahertz imaging for discrimination of human hepatocellular carcinoma.
 World J Gastrointest Oncol 2019; In press